prrvchr/gContactOOo/README.md

 This extension was written in order to make usable in free software (LibreOffice or OpenOffice) your personal data (your address book) stored in your Android phone.

-When the [smtpMailerOOo](https://github.com/prrvchr/smtpMailerOOo/blob/master/smtpMailerOOo.oxt) extension is finally available, it will be the data source for mailings by email, to your correspondents contained in your phone.
+When the [smtpMailerOOo](https://github.com/prrvchr/smtpMailerOOo/blob/master/smtpMailerOOo.oxt) extension is finally available, it will be the data source for [mail merge](https://en.wikipedia.org/wiki/Mail_merge) by email, to your correspondents contained in your phone.

-It will give you access to an information system that only companies are today capable of possessing.
+It will give you access to an information system that only larges companies are able, today, to implement.

 ### What has been done for version 0.0.5: